HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ca-09/index.md

 ## CA-09 - Internal System Connections

 a.
 Authorize internal connections of [network components] to the system;

 b.
 Document, for each internal connection, the interface characteristics, security and privacy requirements, and the nature of the information communicated;

 c.
 Terminate internal system connections after [ACF-defined conditions]; and

 d.
 Review [ACF-defined frequency] the continued need for each internal connection.

 ## OPS Implementation

-TODO: glean furthes clarity on what an internal connection is?  within a boundary or outside a boundary ?  seek inherited text
+TODO: seek inherited text

 ### Control Origination

 Hybrid with IaaS vendor and OPS.
 Inherited from ACF Tech (AMS)

 ### Related Content

+connections internal to the OPS boundary is not in scope. just things outside of OPS